 Jon Swift has posted the best blog posts of 2007, from his blogroll.
-There are enough fantastic posts there to keep you reading until next year, including “The Queer Thing About School Shooters, Pt.
-2” from this blog.
-Check them out!
+There are enough fantastic posts there to keep you reading until next year, including “The

 Before I got Jon’s invite to send in what I thought was my best blog post, I hadn’t really given the question much thought.
 After I picked one to send Jon for his post, I starting going through my 2007 archives.
 It was a little strange to step back and take a look at what I was writing about at the beginning of the year.
 I’d no idea I’d written so much, and pleased to find some of it I actually liked.

 So, these are my favorites from the past year.
 I don’t know if they’re my “best of 2007” or not, but at least some of them are my “personal best,” and represent the kind of writing I most enjoy doing.
 If you’ve been reading the blog this year, I invite you to share in the comments your favorite posts from this blog (or another, since I’m always looking for interesting reading) in the comments.